skrysmanski/devlog/content/articles/dotnet/gc-keepalive.md

 Fortunately, this turned out to be wrong, though.

-After reading the [[http://msdn.microsoft.com/en-us/library/vstudio/system.gc.keepalive%28v=vs.110%29.aspx|documentation of GC.KeepAlive()]] (couldn't really figure it out), I did some decompiling and found out that `GC.KeepAlive()` looks like this:
+After reading the [documentation of GC.KeepAlive()](http://msdn.microsoft.com/en-us/library/vstudio/system.gc.keepalive%28v=vs.110%29.aspx) (couldn't really figure it out), I did some decompiling and found out that `GC.KeepAlive()` looks like this:

 ```c# line=1
 [MethodImpl(MethodImplOptions.NoInlining)]